A Comprehensive Survey on Generative Diffusion Models for Structured Data: Data-driven General Tasks

 \subsubsection{Generation}

-\textbf{T}ime \textbf{s}eries \textbf{g}eneration using conditional score-based generative \textbf{m}odel (\textit{TSGM}) \cite{lim2023regular} is the first work on time-series synthesis.
-It generates the fake time series data at each time step, based on the past synthesised observations.
-The framework follows a two-stage process: pre-training and main training, and it has three models, namely the encoder, decoder, and conditional score-matching network.
+TSGM \cite{lim2023regular} is the first work on time-series synthesis.
+It generates fake time series data at each time step, based on the past synthesised observations.
+The framework follows a two-stage process: pre-training and main training, which are performed by encoder, decoder, and conditional score-matching network.
 During the pre-training stage, both the encoder and decoder are trained to reconstruct the input time series data with MSE loss.
-Next, in the main training stage, a conditional score matching network is trained with the pre-trained encoder and decoder to synthesise time series data.
-Authors harness PC sampler \cite{song2020score} to solve the time-reverse SDE and yield the synthesised time series data. \textit{TSGM} \cite{lim2023regular} demonstrates its remarkable performance by surpassing prior baselines employing VAE and GAN on five real-world datasets.
+Next, in the main training stage, a conditional score matching network, based on UNet \cite{ronneberger2015u} with linear layers, is trained with the pre-trained encoder and decoder to synthesise the time series data.
+PC sampler \cite{song2020score} is harnessed to solve the time-reverse SDE and to yield the synthesised time series data.
+Its remarkable performance is demonstrated by surpassing prior baselines built upon the frameworks of VAE and GAN on five real-world datasets.